xxradar/debugging_kubernetes/readme.md

 root@my-debugger:/#
 ```
-At the stage the pod is copied into pod my-debugger and a container is attached.
-You can verify this in a different terminal
+At the stage the pod is copied.
+A new pod `my-debugger` is started and a container with the specified `image` is attached .
+You can verify this in a different terminal.
 ```
 kubectl get po
 NAME                                READY   STATUS             RESTARTS   AGE